Los Angeles is a city that needs no introduction. As a potent tourist zone, there are lots of things to do in LA both night and day.

 LA definitely did not fail to amuse.
 While there wasn’t a celebrity sighting, people in LA were one of a kind.
 I met too many fun spirits running around town.

-This is one of the days where I went over my $15 budget/day backpacking California.
+Whether it be the streets of Santa Ana or the beaches of Santa Barbara, California is full of excitement.
+It’s no surprise that Los Angeles is no different.
+This is one of the days where I went over my US15 budget/day backpacking California.
 While this is a shorter list, there are lots of other things to do both at night and during the day in LA.
 It’s always fun to find a budget way to explore an otherwise expensive city.
-And seeing that I’ve only spent US $30 for more than 5 destinations, I did pretty good!
+And seeing that I’ve only spent US 30 for more than 5 destinations, I did pretty good!

-- $3 ice cap at a coffee shop and,
+- US 3 ice cap at a coffee shop and,

 You can also go for a CityPass to explore more attractions!
 If you have other questions, feel free to shoot me a message!